Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length: Additional Experimental Results

 This setup intentionally exposes the model to RoPE indices over two orders of magnitude larger than those encountered in training (10k seconds corresponds to RoPE positions around 40k), a regime where existing methods typically suffer severe attention degradation, ID drift, or visual collapse.
 Self-Forcing++~\cite{cui2025self} demonstrates video generation of roughly 4 minutes, representing the longest horizon reported in prior work.
 In contrast, our model shows no observable quality decay or identity instability over the entire 10,000-second sequence.
-As shown in Table \ref{tab:supp3}, perceptual quality (ASE, IQA), audio–visual synchronization (sync-C), and semantic consistency (DINO-s) remain nearly unchanged across segments sampled at 0–10 s, 100–110 s, 1000–1010 s, and 10000–10010 s.
-Figure \ref{fig:visual1} provides a representative case, demonstrating consistent identity and visual fidelity even at the 10k-second horizon.
+As shown in Table~\ref{tab:supp3}, perceptual quality (ASE, IQA), audio--visual synchronization (Sync-C), and semantic consistency (Dino-S) remain nearly unchanged across segments sampled at 0--10\,s, 100--110\,s, 1000--1010\,s, and 10000--10010\,s.
+Figure~\ref{fig:visual1} provides a representative case, demonstrating consistent identity and visual fidelity even at the 10k-second horizon.

-Together, these results indicate that our long-video generation strategies—AAS, history corruption, and Rolling-RoPE—allow the model to stably extrapolate far beyond its training regime, achieving an unprecedented 10,000-second autoregressive rollout without quality degradation.
+Together, these results indicate that our long-video generation strategies---History Corrupt, Adaptive Attention Sink (AAS), and Rolling RoPE---allow the model to stably extrapolate far beyond its training regime, achieving an unprecedented 10,000-second autoregressive rollout without quality degradation.

-\subsection{Additional Comparison with Existing Methods.}
+\subsection{Additional Comparison with Existing Methods}

-Although we have already provided comprehensive comparisons on GenBench in the main paper, we further evaluate the robustness of our method within its training domain, AVSpeech.
-Specifically, we hold out 5\% of the original training videos and randomly sample 50 clips (5–10 seconds each) from this subset as an unseen test set.
+Although we have already provided comprehensive comparisons on GenBench in the main paper, we further evaluate the robustness of our method within its training domain, AV-Speech.
+Specifically, we hold out 5\% of the original training videos and randomly sample 50 clips (5--10 seconds each) from this subset as an unseen test set.
 We report the same metrics used in the main evaluation; additionally, since ground-truth videos are available for this test set, we include FID and FVD to assess distribution alignment more thoroughly.
 The results are presented in Table~\ref{tab:supp2}.